 - Around half of small businesses are failing GDPR compliance on two crucial requirements.

 The GDPR requires companies to describe data processing activities in clear, plain language to data subjects.
-It also requires businesses to identify a lawful basis for using someone’s data.
+Moreover, it also requires businesses to identify a lawful basis for using someone’s data.

-- Many business leaders are confused about basic data security concepts, like encryption.
+- Furthermore, many business leaders are confused about basic data security concepts, like encryption.
 When we asked whether they used end-to-end encrypted email, about two-thirds said yes.

 But when we asked these people to identify the service, only about 9% named one.
 “VPN,” “Mailchimp,” and “Dropbox” were among the responses.